Treats Irregular Periods

 LoSeasonique should be available at just about any pharmacy in your area.
 It does require a prescription from a doctor, though.
 If you’re hesitant to approach your doctor about LoSeasonique or simply prefer the privacy, convenience, and ease of the internet, give Pandia Health a try.
 We have licensed, birth control passionate doctors in every state we operate in.
 We also accept most forms of private insurance at Pandia Health.

 No insurance?
 No problem!
 We offer many payment options to fit your needs.
-If you choose to pay out-of-pocket, LoSeasonique is very expensive because it’s a name brand.
-Save money by choosing one of several other LoSeasonique generics, such as Camreselo or Amethia Lo.
+If you choose to pay out-of-pocket, LoSeasonique is a bit expensive because it’s a name brand ($52/pack of 84 active pills).

 LoSeasonique uses a combination of two hormones, estrogen and progestin, to make your body think it’s pregnant so a real pregnancy won’t happen.
 It’s super easy to use.
 Simply take one pill every day, at the same time each day.
 Many women find that taking LoSeasonique before bedtime or with your largest meal of the day helps reduce nausea and other side effects.
 After taking 84 days of active pills, you’ll switch to 7 inactive pills.
 These are inactive pills with no hormones that are there to help you get in the habit of taking your pill every day.